Raid-Guild-Season-VI-Keyp-Integration/keyp-minetest-mod/README.md

 5. cd into the repo folder `cd keyp-minetest-mod`

+6. create the minetest-data folder (add more detail)

-6. build the docker file `docker build -t keyp-minetest-server .`
+7. build the docker file `docker compose -f .yml up`

+8. killl it `docker compose -f .yml down`

+9. add keyp to the world file world.my `load_mod_keyp = true`

+10. restart with compose